SAP-CLM-SL/CIAS/README.md

 # Overview

-This session introduces participants to the **Cloud Integration Automation Service**, where you will gain hands-on experience implementing an automated scenario Provisioning SAP Build on SAP BTP.
-After completing the setup, you can create and design an SAP Fiori Launchpad site using SAP Build Work Zone, standard edition.
+This session introduces participants to the **Cloud Integration Automation Service**, where you will gain hands-on experience implementing an automated scenario Provisioning **SAP Build on SAP BTP**.
+After completing the setup, you can create and design a SAP Fiori Launchpad site using SAP Build Work Zone, standard edition.

 **<ins>Scenario Description</ins>**